Data AcQuisition And Real-Time AnalysisScope - Spectrum - Spectrogram - Signal Generator

 DDisk Write PreStart

 This control provides a "hedge" against reaction time when you are trying to record only certain events.
-You would typically set up by hitting DDisk or ALT+D to select a file name, then wait with the mouse over the Record button or your finger over the INS key while you monitor the signal or observe some test variable by other means.
+Without PreStart, you would typically set up by hitting DDisk or ALT+D to select a file name, then wait with the mouse over the Record button or your finger over the INS key while you monitor the signal or observe some test variable by other means.
 When the desired event happens, you immediately hit the button or key to capture it.

 But no matter how fast your reflexes are, you could never capture the exact starting instant that you first detected, and you certainly couldn't capture precursor events that happened a moment before that event.

-The PreStart control actually allows you to start the recording up to a half-second before you hit Record or INS.
+The PreStart control actually allows you to start the recording up to a full second before you hit Record or INS.
 Although it sounds like some kind of psychic precognition, the trick is actually rather simple: During a recording, all incoming signals are sent to a large circulating buffer before they are written to disk.
 When the buffer is filled, writing just continues again back at the start in an endless cycle, always overwriting old data from the prior pass.

 When you hit Record or INS normally (without PreStart), that just tells Daqarta to start copying to the hard drive from the current position in the buffer.
 All PreStart does is tell it to start copying from an earlier location in the buffer, and continue normally after that.

 This method is obviously limited by the size of the circulating buffer, since it only holds a fixed amount of prior data.
 For this reason PreStart is limited to one second at the default 48000 Hz sample rate (48000 samples).